Preet28/VARIATIONAL-AUTOENCODER-WITH-ARBITRARY-CONDITIONING-VAEAC-/README.md

-📘 Variational Autoencoder with Arbitrary Conditioning (VAEAC)
+## Variational Autoencoder with Arbitrary Conditioning (VAEAC)

-VAEAC is a generative model designed for image inpainting with arbitrary masks.
-Unlike standard VAEs, which assume a fixed input structure, VAEAC learns a conditional latent distribution based on the visible pixels and the mask, allowing it to reconstruct missing regions regardless of their shape, size, or position.
+VAEAC is a generative model designed for **image inpainting with arbitrary masks**.
+Unlike standard VAEs that assume a fixed input structure, VAEAC learns a **conditional latent distribution** based on the visible pixels and the mask.
+This enables the model to reconstruct missing regions regardless of their size, shape, or position.

-Model Architecture (Brief)
+###  Brief Architecture Overview

+- **Proposal Network (Posterior):**
-Proposal Network (Posterior): Learns an approximate latent distribution using the full image during training.
+  Learns an approximate latent distribution using the *full image* during training.

+- **Conditional Prior Network:**
-Conditional Prior Network: Predicts the latent distribution using only the observed (unmasked) pixels and the mask.
+  Predicts the latent distribution using only the *observed pixels* and the mask.

+- **Decoder (Generative Network):**
-Decoder (Generative Network): Takes a sampled latent vector along with the observed pixels and reconstructs the missing region.
+  Takes a sampled latent vector along with the observed pixels and reconstructs the missing region.

-The training objective aligns the prior with the posterior while teaching the decoder to fill in masked regions realistically.
-At inference, only the conditional prior and decoder are used, enabling diverse and context-aware inpainting.
+The training objective aligns the prior and posterior distributions while teaching the decoder to fill masked regions in a realistic and context-aware manner.

-Experiments
+###  Datasets Used

-This implementation has been tested on:
+This implementation has been tested on the following datasets:

-MNIST

-Fashion-MNIST

-CelebA
+- **MNIST**
+- **Fashion-MNIST**
+- **CelebA**

-Each dataset demonstrates VAEAC’s ability to handle different levels of complexity—from simple digits to high-dimensional face images.
+These experiments demonstrate VAEAC’s flexibility across simple grayscale digits to high-dimensional facial images.

-✍️ Medium Article
+###  Medium Article

-A detailed explanation of the intuition, architecture, and training dynamics of VAEAC is available in my Medium article:
+A detailed explanation of the intuition, architecture, and training process is available in my Medium article:

-👉 Understanding Image Inpainting and the Variational Autoencoder with Arbitrary Conditioning https://medium.com/@PREET9/understanding-image-inpainting-and-the-variational-autoencoder-with-arbitrary-conditioning-225b2552a9cc
+ **Understanding Image Inpainting and the Variational Autoencoder with Arbitrary Conditioning**
+https://medium.com/@PREET9/understanding-image-inpainting-and-the-variational-autoencoder-with-arbitrary-conditioning-225b2552a9cc